apache/parquet-format/VariantShredding.md

 An object is _partially shredded_ when the `value` is an object and the `typed_value` is a shredded object.

 If both fields are non-null and either is not an object, the value is invalid.
 Readers must either fail or return the `typed_value`.

+If a Variant is missing in a context where a value is required, readers must either fail or return a Variant null: basic type 0 (primitive) and physical type 0 (null).
+For example, if a Variant is required (like `measurement` above) and both `value` and `typed_value` are null, the returned `value` must be `00` (Variant null).

 ### Shredded Value Types